apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

 within Visual Studio.
 Regardless of which approach you take, you need to install the Visual Studio SDK, as described below.

-See [Upgrading Windows 8](upgrade.html) for information on how to upgrade existing Windows 8 Cordova projects.
+See [Upgrading Windows](upgrade.html) for information on how to upgrade existing Windows Cordova projects.

 Window Phone 8 (wp8) stays as a separate platform, see [Windows Phone 8 Platform Guide](../wp8/index.html) for details.

-Cordova WebViews running on Windows rely on Internet Explorer 10 (Windows 8.0) and Internet Explorer 11 (Windows 8.1 and Windows Phone 8.1) as their rendering engine, so as a practical matter you can use IE's powerful debugger to test any web content that doesn't invoke Cordova APIs.
+Cordova WebViews running on Windows rely on Internet Explorer 11 (Windows 8.1 and Windows Phone 8.1) as their rendering engine, so as a practical matter you can use IE's powerful debugger to test any web content that doesn't invoke Cordova APIs.
 The Windows Phone Developer Blog provides